DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/BILLING/Residential-Care-services-and-Retirement-Villages.md

 ### Billing schedule and rate adjustments

--   Billing schedule adjustments, such as adding or ending fees and changes to the billing rates, are managed via the client billing schedule.
+-   Billing schedule adjustments, such as adding or ending fees and changing billing rates, are managed via the client billing schedule.
 -   Global rate updates, such as the  Basic Daily Care fee, will not require a separate update for each client.
 The rate will be automatically updated for the relevant clients.

 Navigate to: **Care services  All Customers Invoice  Billing journal schedule**